-In late 2017, Lufthansa announced its new business class product, which five years later still isn’t available on a single plane.
-In addition to announcing a new first class product, the airline has just sort of re-announced its new business class product, if that’s a thing?
+In late 2017, Lufthansa announced its new business class product, which over five years later still isn’t available on a single plane.
+The airline has today formally unveiled further details of its new “Allegris” product offering.
+In addition to revealing details about a new first class product, Lufthansa has also announced more details about its new business class.

 A look at Lufthansa’s new business class

 Lufthansa has revealed what it’s calling the “Allegris” product generation, which the airline describes as its biggest-ever investment in the premium cabin experience.
 This includes the airline sharing some more details about its new business class product.

 Lufthansa is promising a new business class product, offering direct aisle access and of course fully flat beds for all passengers.
 The cabin will alternate between being in a 1-2-1 and 1-1-1 configuration.
 The walls in the new business class will be a minimum of 114cm (~45 inches) high, featuring “generous space in the shoulder area.”

 All seats can be converted into a two meter bed, and will feature a 17″ personal television, wireless charging, noise canceling headphones, and the ability to connect one’s own device (like a PC, tablet, smartphone, or headphones) to the entertainment system via bluetooth.

 With its new product offering, Lufthansa seems to want to be all things to all people, and the airline is marketing how it will have seven different kinds of seating options for business class passengers (presumably there will be extra costs for some of the premium offerings).
 These seating types include the following: